-When you’re feeling flustered or anxious, it’s common for those around you to advise taking deep breaths to help you calm down.
-However, this advice has become so overused that it can be more irritating than helpful.
+When you’re feeling flustered or anxious, it’s common for someone to tell you to take a deep breath so you can calm down.
+Sure can be helpful, but this advice has become so overused that it can be more irritating than helpful.

 Somatic breathing is a form of mindful breathing, the breathing that you do with intent.